 The Green Line has been planned for Calgary’s future since the 1980s.
 The Green Line was initially planned to be built as bus-only lanes called a transitway.
 While a transitway would not provide the capacity and reliability of an LRT service, this option would improve service in communities, without the significant initial capital investment required for LRT.
 The transitway was planned to be extended and converted into an LRT line in the future, as funding became available.

 In July 2015, the Government of Canada announced that up to $1.53 billion from the Public Transit Infrastructure Fund would be awarded to the Green Line as an LRT project.
-This announcement offered the opportunity to explore building the Green Line as an LRT from the beginning, providing all three levels of government could provide matching contributions.
-By July 2017, all three levels of government announced funding support for Stage 1 of the Green Line LRT totalling $4.903 billion.
+This announcement offered the opportunity to explore building the Green Line as an LRT from the beginning, providing all three levels of government could provide matching funding commitments.
+By July 2017, all three levels of government announced funding support for stage 1 of the Green Line LRT totalling $4.903 billion.